bhudgens/blog/_pages/about.md

 ![image-right]({{ site.url }}{{ site.baseurl }}/assets/images/sequoia-selfie-small.jpg){: .align-right}

 There is not a super amazing story behind how we started.
-I've spent of lifetime of **doing** whatever crazy thing comes to mind.
+I've spent a lifetime **doing** whatever crazy thing comes to mind.
 I've been a lake rat, trekked around on motorcycles, and randomly gone on all sorts of fun adventures.
 In fact, I had owned a RV with the intention to travel many years ago.
 It didn't work out like I expected and I eventually parted ways with that home.

 I kept mentioning my desire to go on random trips to Alex (she's always game) and finally we did it for a few weeks.
 That's all it took.
 I was hooked.
 We dipped our toe in the water and I was addicted.
 We continued to go on new trips and each time it became more enticing.
 Finally, I decided I was not going to renew my apartment lease and I was going to do this full time.